The 14 Best Shooter Games Like CSGO

 3. Tom Clancy’s Rainbow Six Siege

-Rainbow Six Siege is inspired by counter-terrorist activities in the world.
+Rainbow Six Siege focuses on counter-terrorist activities in the world.
 This is why a lot of the game’s gameplay and mechanics focus on destroying the things around the map and team play.

 There are a few different modes in the game that require the teams to be split up between attackers and defenders.
 Although they have different goals like rescuing a hostage, defusing a bomb, or taking control of an objective in a room.

 In Rainbow Six Siege, you play as Operators that all have different statistics, advancements, and utility.
-Each team is composed of five players, and you’ll have to build a team from the available Operators in the game.
+Each team has five players, and you’ll have to build a team from the available Operators in the game.

 2. Apex Legends

 Apex Legends is one of the first and most popular battle royale games that features characters with special abilities.
-They are called “Legends,” and all of them have a tactical ability, a passive, and an ultimate for a total of three skills in-game.
+They are known as ‘Legends’ and all of them have a tactical ability, a passive, and an ultimate for a total of three skills in-game.

 Apex Legends offers two game modes.
 In Battle Royale, a lobby of up to 60 people land on an island and fight to the death until one man/ team is left standing.
 In Arenas, it acts more like a tactical shooter game where you play 3v3 against another squad.
 It’s played on a smaller map, and you’ll need to score at least 3 points and have a minimum 2-point lead to win.